codephillip/adidas-k8s/docs/index.rst

 #.
 Typescript: Used to enforce data types mostly in asynchronous communication
 #.
 Swagger: Used for documentation
 #.
 Postman: Used to test various endpoints and create documentation
 #.
-Expressjs: Used to run microservices using Javascript
+Expressjs: Used to run microservices using Javascript and Node version 16(16-slim)
 #.
 Kubernetes: Used to manage microservice deployment, scaling and monitoring
 #.
 Docker: Used to encapsulate each service for easy deployment
 #.
 NATS: Used as an event bus in asynchronous communication